Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Introduction

-A variety of mathematical programming relaxations of the graph isomorphism problem have been proposed in the literature: from the fractional isomorphism relaxation of Tinhofer~\cite{Tinhofer1986}, through its strengthening via the Sherali-Adams hierarchy of LP relaxations \cite{Atseriasdoi10,MALKIN201473}, to its further strengthening via the Lasserre hierarchy of SDP relaxations \cite{O'Donnell:2014}, its relaxation via Groebner basis computations \cite{GroheBerkholz15}, and a few others.
-While all these hierarchies of LP, SDP or Groebner-based relaxations are now known to stay proper relaxations of isomorphism, their relative strength, besides the obvious relationships, was not fully understood.
-Since SDP is a proper generalization of LP, one may be tempted to guess that the Lasserre SDP hierarchy could perhaps distinguish more graphs than its LP sibling.
-Interestingly, we prove this not to be the case: for the isomorphism problem, the strength of the Lasserre hierarchy collapses to that of the Sherali-Adams hierarchy, up to a small loss in the level of the hierarchy.
+A variety of mathematical programming relaxations of the graph isomorphism problem have been proposed in the literature: the fractional isomorphism relaxation of Tinhofer~\cite{Tinhofer1986}, its strengthening via the Sherali-Adams hierarchy of~LP relaxations~\cite{Atseriasdoi10,MALKIN201473}, its further strengthening via the Lasserre hierarchy of~SDP relaxations~\cite{O'Donnell:2014}, its relaxation via Groebner basis computations~\cite{GroheBerkholz15}, and a few others.
+While it is known that no fixed level of any of these hierarchies of~LP,~SDP or Groebner-based relaxations solves the graph isomorphism problem~\cite{Atseriasdoi10,MALKIN201473,O'Donnell:2014,GroheBerkholz15}, their relative strength was not fully understood before our work.
+Since~SDP is a proper generalization of~LP, one may be tempted to guess that the Lasserre SDP hierarchy could perhaps distinguish more graphs than its Sherali-Adams~LP sibling.
+Our main contribution is to prove that this is not the case: for the graph isomorphism problem, the strength of the Lasserre hierarchy collapses to that of the Sherali-Adams hierarchy.

-Concretely, we show that there exist a constant $c \geq 1$ such that if two given graphs are distinguishable in the $k$-th level of the Lasserre hierarchy, then they must also be distinguishable in the $ck$-th level of the Sherali-Adams hierarchy.
-The constant~$c$ loss comes from the number of variables for expressing the SDP exact feasibility problem in the bounded-variable counting logic.
-It should be noted that our proof is indirect as it relies on the correspondance between indistinguishability in $k$-variable counting logic and the $k$-th level Sherali-Adams relaxation of graph isomorphism~\cite{Atseriasdoi10}.
-The question whether the collapse can be shown to hold \emph{directly}, by lifting LP-feasible solutions into SDP-feasible ones, remains an interesting~one.
+Concretely, we prove in Section~\ref{sec:isomorphism} that there exists a constant~$c$ such that if two graphs are distinguishable at level~$d$ of the Lasserre hierarchy, then they are also distinguishable at level~$cd$ of the Sherali-Adams hierarchy.
+The constant~$c$ loss comes from the number of variables that are needed to express the~SDP exact feasibility problem in bounded-variable infinitary logic with counting.
+This collapse may sound surprising because it implies that, for distinguishing graphs, the spectral methods that underlie the Lasserre hierarchy are already available in low levels of the Sherali-Adams hierarchy.
+However, it agrees nicely with the fact that indistinguishability by~3-variable counting logic captures graph spectra~\cite{DawarSeveriniZapata} and the correspondence between~$k$-variable counting logic and level~$k$ of the Sherali-Adams hierarchy from~\cite{Atseriasdoi10}.
+It also aligns well with the results in~\cite{ODonnellSchramm2021} where it is shown that certain spectral methods for approximating the number of constraints that can be satisfied in a constraint satisfaction problem can be implemented directly in the Sherali-Adams hierarchy.